Meze 99 Classics / Neo Review: Best Audiophile Headphones for Bass

 Disclosure: Some of the links in this article may be affiliate links, which can provide compensation to me at no cost to you if you decide to purchase.
-This site is not intended to provide financial advice and is for entertainment only.

-In this article, I'm going to give my honest review of the Meze 99 Classics / Neo.
+In this article, I'm going to give my honest review of the Meze 99 Classics vs Neo.
 This is a wired headphone known for its sound quality, and more specifically its powerful bass response.
 I'll help you decide whether these are right for you!

 NOTE: The specific pair I used for testing is the Neo, but based on my research, the Classics have nearly identical sound, just with Walnut wood material on the earcups as opposed to the faux leather on the Neo.